bio // jacob snider

 A graduate of Columbia University, Snider studied composition with MacArthur Fellow George Lewis, and orchestration with Karl Berger (Ornette Coleman, Jeff Buckley).
 He has shared stages with The Roots, Big Thief, The Civil Wars, RJD2, Matisyahu, Shawn Colvin, Livingston Taylor, Krystle Warren, Shaina Taub, Holly Miranda, Kate Davis, Alan Hampton, Mike Brun, and Nina Shallman, and has performed at the BMI/Billboard Showcase at South by Southwest, The Philadelphia Folk Festival, and Irving Plaza, among others.

 As a producer, Jacob is currently working on upcoming releases from Mike Brun, and Chelsea Sue Allen.
-He is also collaborating on an instrumental album with Jim Fairchild of Modest Mouse.
+He is also collaborating on an album with Jim Fairchild of Modest Mouse.
 A re-release of his solo debut CARRIER is slated for 2019, comprised entirely of the original album’s instrumentals, featuring string arrangements by Rob Moose (Sufjan Stevens, Bon Iver).

 (Photo by Sasha Arutyunova)